UW Clinical Hematology and Transfusion Medicine Research Career Development Program (K12)

 Timing of Application Process

-The selection committee intends to notify applicants of funding decisions by December 17, 2012.
-The K12 fellowship will begin between January 1, 2013 and July 1, 2013, and funds will be available for 2 years.
+The selection committee intends to notify applicants of funding decisions by mid-November.
+The K12 fellowship will begin between January 1, 2014 and July 1, 2014, but could start earlier if requested by the applicant.
+Funds will be available for 2 years.